 - 16 uncooked poppadoms

-How To Make Butternut Squash Dal and Paneer
+How To Make Jamie Oliver Butternut Squash Dal and Paneer

-- Roast the Squash: Preheat the oven to 180°C/350°F/gas 4.
-Scrub, halve and deseed the squash.
-Rub with olive oil, season with salt and pepper, and roast skin-side up for 1 hour to 1 hour 20 minutes, until golden and tender.
+- Roast the Squash: Preheat oven to 180°C (350°F).
+Halve and deseed squash, rub with oil, salt, and pepper.
+Roast skin-side up for 1 to 1.25 hours until golden and soft.
 Set aside.

-- Finish Dal: Break the roasted squash into bite-sized pieces and stir most of it into the dal, reserving a few pieces for garnish.
+- Finish the Dal: Break squash into chunks and stir most into dal.
+Reserve some for topping.

-- Temper Spices: In a small non-stick pan, heat sunflower oil and add fenugreek, mustard seeds, cumin seeds, and the remaining chilli flakes.
-Fry for 1 minute until popping, then pour over the dal.
+- Temper the Spices: Heat sunflower oil in a pan, add fenugreek, mustard, cumin seeds, and remaining chilli flakes.
+Fry until popping, then pour over dal.

-- Fry the Paneer: In a separate pan, fry pieces of paneer in 1 tablespoon of oil for 2 minutes on each side until golden.
+- Fry the Paneer: Slice and fry paneer in oil for 2 mins per side until golden.

 Recipe Tips

-- Refrigerate: Let the leftover dal and paneer cool to room temperature.
-Then, store in an airtight container in the fridge for up to 3 days.
+- In the Fridge: Store dal and paneer separately for up to 3 days.

 Nutrition Facts